openshift/enhancements/enhancements/machine-api/aws-efa-networking.md

 Once configured, on downgrade, the Machine API components will not know about the new fields, and as such, will ignore the interface type field if specified.
 The usage of an EFA interface type will not affect removal of Machines after a downgrade, there should be no detrimental effect of a downgrade on Machine API.
+Machines created with the new interface type will be unaffected and will persist within the cluster until an administrator decides to remove them.

 ### Version Skew Strategy